cannonshard/weatherstats/README.md

 Interestingly, Forecast.io (and others?) encode precipitation as a probabilistic value Maybe that means we can evaluate the efficacy of these predictions.

+Every day, 3 times a day, the data is collected for the 7- day forecast.
+This allows us to see what the accuracy is in advance in relation to day-of weather

+It is hypothesized then that data gets more accurate as it approaches the present.

+Results will be compared with historical data from nearby weather stations.
+Forecast.io has a time machine function which serves to fulfill this duty.
+Any gaps in forecast.io's API will be filled with a seperate (but local) weather station's data.

+Results are collected into sftp://tor.kousu.ca/~weatherstats/dataset/ and are scraped by a script.

 Code
 ====